How to install skills from GitHub

 gh auth loginor export aGITHUB_TOKENin your environment before retrying. - Private repositories.
 If you are installing from a private fork of this marketplace, make sure your GitHub token has

-reposcope and that Claude Code is configured to use it.
+reposcope and that your agent client is configured to use it.
 Public installs do not need auth at all. - Unknown plugin name.
 The pluginName must match exactly.
 Copy the command from the bundle's page rather than typing it — the slugs are lowercase and hyphenated (for example

 ci-cd, notci_cd). - Version mismatch.
 If a release tag referenced in the catalog has been deleted, the install will 404.
 Run

-/plugin marketplace updateto pull the latest catalog and try again. - Skills not triggering.
+/plugin marketplace updateto pull the latest Claude Code catalog, orcodex plugin marketplace upgrade llm-skillsto refresh the Codex marketplace, then try again. - Skills not triggering.
 After install, start a fresh conversation.
 Skills loaded mid-session are not always picked up until the next session begins.

 Where to go next